-This section describes specific failure scenarios, actions by DIVAmigrate to resolve the failure, and suggested actions for you.
+The following are specific failure scenarios, actions by DIVAmigrate to resolve the failure, and suggested resolution actions.

-Failure DIVAmigrate Action Suggested User Action DIVAmigrate lost the connection to the Tries to reconnect until connection is restored.
-If the Manager is offline or not running, then restart the Manager.
-Manager.
-If DIVAmigrate cannot connect to the Manager, you can identify it because new migration jobs stay too long in the Submitted state, and do not change to the Pending state.
+Failure DIVAmigrate Action Suggested User Action DIVAmigrate lost the connection to DIVA Core.
+Tries to reconnect until connection is restored.
+If DIVA Core is offline or not running, then restart DIVA Core.
+If DIVAmigrate cannot connect to DIVA Core, you can identify it because new migration Requests stay too long in the Submitted state, and do not change to the Pending state.
 You can also check the DIVAmigrate Logs.
 At this point you should investigate common problems with the connection.
-DIVAmigrate cannot connect to the Manager Database.
+DIVAmigrate cannot connect to the Core Database.
 Retry the connection three times every 10 seconds; if not successful then quit.
-You must investigate and resolve common database connectivity issues, and then restart the DIVAmigrate service.
+Investigate and resolve common database connectivity issues, and then restart the DIVAmigrate service.
 The environment where DIVAmigrate is running fails.
-After restart, DIVAmigrate checks the status of each job in the database.
+After restart, DIVAmigrate checks the status of each Request in the database.
 If they are not expired, it continues their processing.
-Otherwise, DIVAmigrate recreates their migration plan and resumes job processing as soon as free resources are available.
-You must resolve the operating system environment issue, and then restart DIVAmigrate.
-There are no online instances for an object on the Migration Source .
+Otherwise, DIVAmigrate recreates their migration plan and resumes Request processing as soon as free resources are available.
+Resolve the operating system environment issue, and then restart DIVAmigrate.

+Failure DIVAmigrate Action Suggested User Action There are no online instances for an object on the Migration Source.
 DIVAmigrate checks for online instances only during the Initialization phase.
 If an object does not have any online instances, DIVAmigrate skips it and assign the correct error code to the object in the database.
-If the object was online, but later became offline during the Initialization phase, then some requests sent to the Manager will fail.
+If the object was online, but later became offline during the Initialization phase, then some requests sent to DIVA Core will fail.
 The error code is stored in the database, and the request is not retried.
-If the requests continuously fail up to the maximum number of failures, the job pauses.
-If the job has multiple Source or Destination Servers, it switches to the next server.
-If alternative instances migrations You can browse the results of migration for each completed migration job.
+If the requests continuously fail up to the maximum number of failures, the Request pauses.
+If the Request has multiple Source or Destination Servers, it switches to the next server.
+If alternative instances migrations fail, the original instances are used instead.
+Browse the results of migration for each completed migration Request.
 The results contain a list of all objects eligible for migration, and resulting error codes (if any errors occurred).
-You should make objects accessible online again, and then rerun the migration job.
-If alternative instances migrations fail, the original instances are used instead.
+You should make objects accessible online again, and then rerun the migration Request.